Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom css this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.

 == Change log ==
+= 3.1.0 =
+* Improvement: proof of consent page, which works as consent registration on settings change
+* Improvement: added script dependency array, to enable scripts to fire in a certain order
+* Improvement: extended placeholder support for non-iframes
+* Improvement: added soft Cookie Wall

 = 3.0.11 =
 * Fix: version stripping second digit for upgrade check